 Patient & Public Involvement – or PPI for short – is one of the major elements driving the Trust’s Clinical Trials Accelerator Platform.
 This means putting the community at the heart of our commitment to supporting access to clinical trials.

 Along with the appointment of our CF Trials Accelerator centres across the UK, the Clinical Trials Accelerator Platform has been ensuring the voices of our whole CF community inform all aspects of clinical trials.

 Half of the Trials Accelerator team comprises people affected by CF (people who are either living with CF themselves or are parents of someone with the condition).
-With additional feedback from other people living with CF, we have been developing some new information guides, which will include fascinating and inspiring stories from those who have previously participated in trials, and will provide an understanding of the complexities of the trials process.
+With additional feedback from people living with CF, we have developed our clinical trials booklet, which includes fascinating and inspiring stories from those who have previously participated in trials, and provides an understanding of the complexities of the trials process.

 We want to know why people may or may not consider participation in a trial so we can address these barriers and make sure that everyone can take part if they wish.

 It’s important that people with CF can show researchers how to adapt their trials to meet the needs of a community who already have a heavy burden of care, so that research meets the requirements of the CF community – not just the desire of researchers or pharmaceutical companies.

 We know that patient involvement leads to better design – and in turn, better research

 In the spring, we conducted a survey to help us create our own database of CF trials, which would be a valuable resource for people affected by CF seeking trials they or their loved ones may be suitable for.
 Taking this feedback into account, and following futher user testing over the summer, our Trials Tracker is now up and running, providing a comprehensive list of all current trials and a filter search function.